 What's far more important than what people think of us after we're gone is the impact we have while we are alive!

-Peter was a natural hothead.
+Peter was a natural hothead!
 He was impatient with people who underperformed or lacked vision.
 He was easily irritated.
-Restraint was not a natural part of his DNA.
+Restraint was not a natural part of Peter's DNA.
 Nowhere did that become more apparent than in the Garden of Gethsemane.
-It was there where Peter drew his sward and tried to cut off Malchus' head!
+It was there where Peter drew his sword and tried to cut off Malchus' head!
 Peter was bold.
 He was outspoken with a bad habit of opening his mouth before engaging his brain.
-We all know people like that.

 Peter was born with a tremendous amount of confidence.
 It's easy to recognize by the way he is first to jump into situations like walking on water.
 Peter needed a good dose of humility, but it would come at a price.
-He didn't just deny Christ once, he denied him three times.
-And to make things worse, he did that after boasting that he would never do so.
+He didn't just deny Jesus once, he denied him three times!
+And to make things even worse, he did that after boasting that he would never do so.

 Did Peter learn to love?
+Yes!
 Love became one of the defining marks of his ministry.
-In I Peter 4:8 he wrote, "Above all, keep loving one another earnestly, since love covers a multitude of sins."
+In I Peter 4:8, he wrote, "Above all, keep loving one another earnestly, since love covers a multitude of sins."
 Peter knew first hand all about the multitude of sins that love could cover!

-Not the false kind of courage that swung wildly at Malchus' head, but real courage.
-The kind of courage that would be willing to suffer for Christ's sake.
+Not the false kind of courage that swung wildly at Malchus' head, but real courage—the kind of courage that would be willing to suffer for Christ's sake.
 Peter would need this more than any other virtue.

 "The kingdom of darkness is set against the kingdom of light.
 Lies are set against the truth.
 Satan is set against God.
 And demons are set against the holy purpose of Christ." —John MacArthur, Twelve Ordinary Men

 The price of proclaiming Christ would mean death for Peter.
 There would be persecution, oppression, torture and ultimately martyrdom.
 Not only martyrdom for Peter, but also for his wife.
-Although the Bible does not recored it, historical documents tell us Peter had to watch his own wife being crucified before he was crucified.
+Although the Bible does not record it, historical documents tell us Peter had to watch his own wife being crucified before he was crucified.
 Peter would need rock-solid courage to persevere!